Freddie Freeman Preview, Player Props: Dodgers vs. Rockies

 Rockies Pitching Rankings

-- The Rockies have the last-ranked team ERA among all MLB pitching staffs (5.68).
+- The Rockies have a 5.69 team ERA that ranks last across all league pitching staffs.

-- Rockies pitchers combine to give up 223 total home runs at a clip of 1.4 per game (second-most in the league).
+- The Rockies allow the second-most home runs in baseball (225 total, 1.4 per game).

-- Davis (0-3) takes the mound for the Rockies in his sixth start of the season.
-He has an 8.77 ERA in 25 2/3 innings pitched, with 22 strikeouts.
+- Flexen gets the start for the Rockies, his 16th of the season.
+He is 1-8 with a 7.01 ERA and 71 strikeouts in 96 1/3 innings pitched.

-- The right-hander's most recent appearance came on Friday against the Chicago Cubs, when he threw five innings, surrendering three earned runs while giving up four hits.
+- His last appearance came on Saturday against the Chicago Cubs, when the righty tossed five innings, surrendering two earned runs while allowing five hits.

-- The 26-year-old has put together an 8.77 ERA and 7.7 strikeouts per nine innings in seven games this season, while giving up a batting average of .330 to opposing hitters.
+- The 29-year-old has amassed an ERA of 7.01, with 6.6 strikeouts per nine innings, in 28 games this season.
+Opposing hitters have a .320 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.